 Electrostimulation for Muscle Atrophy

-The most frequent and relevant use of electro-stimulation in rehabilitation tends to be for muscles that are paralyzed.
-Knowing how to optimize electrostimulation equipment for the maximum results allows you to prevent and treat muscular atrophy and other problems such as lumbago.
+The most frequent and relevant use of electro-stimulation in rehabilitation tends to be for atrophied muscles that are paralyzed.
+Knowing how to optimize electrostimulation equipment for the maximum results allows you to prevent and treat muscle atrophy and other problems such as lumbago.

 To avoid this problem, good electrostimulation equipment can be adapted to personal needs and stimulate paralyzed or unused muscles.
 The electro-stimulation equipment therefore, when applied correctly in rehabilitation treatments facilitates the work of the muscles involuntarily, without the patient having to move them.